-The Family Medical Leave Act (FMLA) is the primary law governing how maternity and paternity leave work in the Commonwealth of Virginia.
+The Family Medical Leave Act (FMLA) is the primary law governing how maternity and paternity leave work in the Commonwealth of Virginia as of early 2022

 However, the FMLA has holes that affect parents differently depending on their eligibility and circumstances.